larsleimbach/myProjects/README.md

 ### Java Script iOS - Workout Tracker (2023 - 2024)
-I wanted to create a simple workout tracker.
-I used the App [Scritable](https://scriptable.app/) to create it because I don't pay 100$ a year to publish an iPhone app.
+I wanted to create a simple workout tracker (click [here](https://github.com/larsleimbach/TrackRep) to see more).
+I used the App
+[Scritable](https://scriptable.app/) to create it because I don't pay 100$ a year to publish an iPhone app.

 Version 0.1 was realized with Apple Shortcuts app.
 Apple's Shortcut app is not suitable for this tasks...